deBabbbe/CsUnitTestHelper/README.md

 ### T Pop<T>(this IList<T> src)

-Returns last element of the list and removes it from the list
+Returns the last element of the list and removes it from the list

+### T Shift<T>(this IList<T> src)

+Returns the first element of the list and removes it from the list